NaeRong/DS440_Capstone/Tutorials/Pytorch Data Load.md

 label_csv = '~/ladi/Images/flood_tiny/flood_tiny_label.csv'
 ```

-The `/flood_tiny/` path contains 100 random images which are labeled as `"damage:flood/water"` and 100 other random images which are not labeled as `"damage:flood/water"` in `ladi_aggregated_responses.tsv` file.
+The `/flood_tiny/` path contains 100 random images which are labeled as `"damage:flood/water"` and 100 other random images which are not labeled as `"damage:flood/water"` according to the `ladi_aggregated_responses.tsv` file.
 The `flood_tiny_metadata.csv` contains metadata of these 200 images.
 It is a subset extracted from `ladi_images_metadata.csv` and is stored in the same directory with these 200 images.
 The `flood_tiny_label.csv` contains labels for the 200 images.

+*Note: Users can also load images from url without downloading the images to local machine.
+However, url information (in our case, stored in `metadata` file) and labels (stored in `label` file) are necessary and should be placed in `root_dir`.
+Please look at `__getitem__` function in `class FloodTinyDataset(Dataset)` for details.*

 Then, users can write a simple helper function to show images in the following steps: